ryanconley1/Tanzu-AI-Services-Platform-installer/README.md

 - Platform
   - Foundation Core (Tanzu Operations Manager) is not already installed
   - BOSH Director is not already installed
-  - Elastic Application Runtime (Tanzu Platform for Cloud Foundry) is not already installed
+  - Elastic Application Runtime (Tanzu Platform) is not already installed
   - Postgres is not already installed
   - AI Service is not already installed
   - Tanzu Platform license key is in valid format